mnv1851/soc-ssh-bruteforce-detection-wazuh/3-manual-log-analysis/README.md

 # 3. Manual Log Analysis – Custom SSH Brute-Force Detection
 ## Objective

-This section demonstrates manual detection of SSH brute-force activity using custom Bash scripts.
+This section demonstrates manual detection of SSH brute-force activity using linux commands : grep, awk, sort, uniq, head, and custom Bash scripts.

 The goal was to simulate how a SOC analyst performs log-based investigation without relying entirely on SIEM automation.

+### Linux command focused on :
+- Filtering logs for better tracing of attack.
+- Getting overview of how /var/log/auth.log store logs in files.
+- Picking attacker timestamp, ip, port for further information.

 ### The detection logic focuses on:

 - Parsing /var/log/auth.log